Sardhendu/PropertyClassification/README.md

             learn very quickly in few steps.
 Our experiment shows that the model was able to learn a good distinction in just 2-3 steps.
 We use a simple Conv-net architecture becasue now due to the colors the model no longer needs a deep architecture to learn simple features.
-We havent tried, but judging by the overlayed pictures we think even a simple model could do a descent job classifying the image.<br><br><b>Challange</b>: The building boundaries required to create overlayed images are collected from <b>Open Sblobt map</b>.
+We havent tried, but judging by the overlayed pictures we think even a simple model could do a descent job classifying the image.<br><br><b>Challange</b>: The building boundaries required to create overlayed images are collected from <b>Open Street map</b>.
 These may not be updated as frequently as Google maps.
 Moreover, getting building boundaries for all the location may not be feasible.
 One way to generate colored image given an satellite view is to use <b>Fully Convolutional Networks for semantic segmenting</b>[TODO]. <br>